-2.1.
+90 2.1.
 Identification of nitrogen attached protons in the NI state.
-The Fermi contact shifted resonances for SLAC-T1D were reported before and here we use the numbering used in our previous study (Dasgupta et al., 2020; Machczynski and Babicz, 2016).
-Eighteen resonances were found between 15 and 60 ppm.
-Resonances 1 and 2 were assigned to a region that is attributed to the RO state, therefore we followed the numbering from 3 to 18 in the present work (Figure 1a).
-Resonance 10 is from a proton bound to carbon and is overlapping with resonances 9 and 11 at temperatures > 293 K (Dasgupta et al., 2020) (Figure 1a).
-The 1H resonances that exhibited exchange processes (3-5, 9-11 and 13-12) were assigned to Hδ1 nuclei from histidine coordinated to the copper ion (Dasgupta et al., 2020).
+The Fermi contact shifted 1H resonances > 21 ppm from the TNC of SLAC-T1D that exhibited exchange processes are probably from the histidine Hδ1 protons (Dasgupta et al., 2020).
 To verify this assignment, a paramagnetically tailored 1H-15N HMQC experiment (Figure S2) was performed on a SLAC-T1D sample that was specifically labelled with 15N histidine in a perdeuterated, back-exchanged environment.
-The evolution period was shortened to 500 μs, balancing the time required for formation of antiphase magnetisation and paramagnetic relaxation, to optimize S/N ratio for most of the resonances (Ciofi-Baffoni et al., 2014; Gelis et al., 2003).
-A total of 10 resonances (3, 4, 5, 6, 9, 11, 12, 13, 14/15, 16, see Figure 1b) were observed at 1H chemical shifts of > 22 ppm.
+The evolution period was shortened to 500 μs, balancing the time required for formation of antiphase magnetisation and paramagnetic relaxation, to optimize S/N ratio for most of the resonances.
+A total of 10 resonances (3, 4, 5, 6, 9, 11, 12, 13, 14/15, 16, see Figure 1b) were observed at 1H chemical shifts of > 21 ppm.
 Resonance 7, 8 and 10 were not observed in this experiment, which is consistent with their assignment to carbon attached protons (Dasgupta et al., 2020).
 These results show unequivocally that the HMQC resonances derive from the Hδ1 protons of the coordinating histidine residues of the TNC, because only these protons are nitrogen attached and close enough to experience such large paramagnetic shifts.
-The three pairs or resonances representing exchange processes (3-5, 9-11 and 13-12) are thus also from H δ 1 protons, in line with the suggested histidine ring motion being the involved chemical exchange process.
-The HMQC spectrum of uniformly 15N labelled SLAC-T1D is similar to the 15N-His specifically labelled SLAC-T1D sample in a perdeuterated back-exchanged environment (data not shown for the 1H resonances > 22 ppm but shown for the region 12 to 22 ppm, see Figure 2b).
+The three pairs or resonances representing exchange processes (3-5, 9-11 and 13-12) are thus also from Hδ1 protons, in line with the suggested histidine ring motion being the involved chemical exchange process.
+The HMQC spectrum of uniformly 15N labelled SLAC-T1D is similar to the 15N-His specifically labelled SLAC-T1D sample in a perdeuterated back-exchanged environment (data not shown for the 1H resonances > 21 ppm but shown for the region 12 to 21 ppm, see Figure 2b).

-The relative intensities of signals in the range 22 to 55 ppm compared to those between 12 and 22 ppm show that SLAC-T1D is predominantly in the NI state (Figure 1 and 2).
-In the NI state the T2 and the T3 sites are coupled, increasing the electronic relaxation rates of the unpaired electron spin S and thus reducing the paramagnetic relaxation rates of the nuclear spins.
-Therefore, it is expected that all eight ligand histidine residues are observable.
+SLAC-T1D is predominantly in the NI state, in which the T2 and the T3 sites are coupled, increasing the electronic relaxation rates of the unpaired electrons and thus reducing the paramagnetic relaxation rates of the nuclear spins.
+Therefore, it is expected that all eight ligand histidine residues are

+- 110 observable.
 In the 1H-15N HMQC ten resonances are seen, among which three undergo chemical exchange resulting in the observation of seven Nδ1-Hδ1 groups.
 Resonance 17 and 18 have exchange cross-peaks with resonance 15/14 and 16, respectively at high temperatures (303 K and 308 K) and a short mixing time in an EXSY/NOESY experiment (1 and 2 ms) (Dasgupta et al., 2020).
 At temperatures of 298 K and higher, resonances 14 and 15 overlap (Figure 1a) (Dasgupta et al., 2020).
-Resonance 16 and 18 thus form a fourth exchange pair and the eighth histidine Nδ1-Hδ1 group can be attributed to the exchange pair of resonance 17 with either 14 or 15 (Dasgupta et al., 2020).
+Resonance 16 - 115 and 18 thus form a fourth exchange pair and the eighth histidine Nδ1-Hδ1 group can be attributed to the exchange pair of resonance 17 with either 14 or 15 (Dasgupta et al., 2020).
 Due to the overlapping of resonance 14 and 15 at 298 K, they are not observed distinctly in 1H-15N HMQC spectra (Figure 1b).
-In conclusion, all the eight Hδ1 from the coordinating histidines of the TNC in SLAC-T1D for the NI state are identified in the spectral region > 22 ppm and five of them show peak doubling due to slow exchange.
+In conclusion, all the eight Hδ1 from the coordinating histidines of the TNC in SLAC-T1D for the NI state are identified in the spectral region > 21 ppm and five of them show peak doubling due to slow exchange.